 When a broker is uninstalled

-If there is only one broker hosting app installed, and it is removed, then the user will need to sign in again.
+If there's only one broker hosting app installed, and it's removed, then the user will need to sign in again.
 Uninstalling the active broker removes the account and associated tokens from the device.

 If Intune Company Portal is installed and is operating as the active broker, and Microsoft Authenticator is also installed, then if the Intune Company Portal (active broker) is uninstalled the user will need to sign in again.
 Once they sign in again, the Microsoft Authenticator app becomes the active broker.

 Generate a redirect URI for a broker

 You must register a redirect URI that is compatible with the broker.
 The redirect URI for the broker should include your app's package name and the Base64-encoded representation of your app's signature.

 The format of the redirect URI is:

 You can use keytool to generate a Base64-encoded signature hash using your app's signing keys, and then use the Azure portal to generate your redirect URI using that hash.